 The focus we place upon teaching and learning of English can be seen clearly across the school with English displays in every classroom and “working walls” which are regularly updated and reflect the skills the children are learning that week.
 These displays act as a prompt to enhance their independent writing throughout the day and across the curriculum.

 We teach the basic building blocks of reading and writing through a structured daily phonics programme that runs throughout EYFS and Key Stage 1, followed by structured daily spelling sessions in Key Stage 2.
-At St Nicholas, the focused teaching of phonics was rated as outstanding (OFSTED 2013) and we have ensured our standards have remained high with excellent Year 1 Phonics Reading Test results each year.
+At St Nicholas, we ensure our standards are high with excellent Year 1 Phonics Reading Test results each year.
 Our practise is shared with cluster schools and we have been involved in local authority professional development courses sharing our excellent practise with other schools.

-We teach graphesme (cursive) handwriting at St Nicholas.
+We teach cursive handwriting at St Nicholas.
 The children start to use lead ins and lead outs when they learn to form their letters in Reception and then learn to join their handwriting in Year One.
 Our expectation is that all children will be able to use joined cursive script by the end of Key Stage One.
 We encourage the children to take pride in the presentation of their written work and award them a pen licence once their script is formed correctly.

 Grammar is taught through a weekly guided session, from which skills are then practised and applied throughout the remaining English writing sessions during that week and we expect the skills learned to be applied to their writing across the curriculum.
 We encourage involvement from the parents by sending home weekly spelling and grammar activities for homework.